 When people take time to read your content and like it, they could potentially propel it to viral status.
-However, what guarantees that an article or other piece of content will gain massive readership?
+However, what guarantees an article or piece of content will gain massive readership?

-Remember, you need to have an engaging audience to make this happen, and even the best-written evergreen content can be dead in the water without an audience to send it to.
+Remember, you need to have an engaged audience to make this happen.
+Even the best-written evergreen content can be dead in the water without an audience to send it to.

-How, then, do you maximize your reach so that it reaches both your existing and potential customers?
+How, then, do you maximize your reach, so it reaches both your existing and potential customers?

-Established brands and marketers do this by harnessing the full power of social media and other syndication channels.
+Established brands and marketers do this by harnessing the full power of social media and other syndicated channels.